sap-tutorials/Tutorials/tutorials/hcp-abh-test-locally/hcp-abh-test-locally.md

 >**Important:** In a Windows command prompt/terminal, you must use double-quotes ("") for your entire payload and escape any other double-quotes(\") inside the payload.

+>Also, if `revocation function error` occurs, pass `-k` or `--insecure` as parameter to bypass this check in Windows system.

 >You can use `CTRL+C` to stop the command from running.

 ![terminal with code copied](6.png)